There is only one way to avoid criticism: Do nothing, say nothing and be nothing.Aristotle

 Even in today’s climate where many politicians fear the wrath of the NRA, or is it the withdrawals of donations, there is much that can be done to limit the accessibility of guns.
 In a much discussed recent NYT article, Andrew Ross Sorkin suggested that banks, credit card companies or those which process credit cards payments could regulate whether or not guns could be paid by credit card—bitcoins for example can’t be.
 At the time of this writing at least one bank has done so and several companies have also cut their ties to the NRA.
 There is also an approach which may be slower to bring about and yet which could have greater long term impact, that is to bring up a case to challenge Heller.
 Regardless of what else is done, it is an approach I can’t help but support.
 The point is that we have options, that there are many approaches, many ways to tackle the problems of guns, despite the existing resistance.
 And just like the young students in Florida following their experience with 17 of their peers being shot, we too must become activists, we too must make sure that the issue does not rest until we succeed in controlling who can buy and use a gun.

-One thought on “Gun Control and the Heller Decision”
+One response to “Gun Control and the Heller Decision”